nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Items with … after them can be used multiple times including zero times.
   For example, `[/tag TAG]…` can be used as /tag SWE, /tag UIUX /tag Product etc.

+* For commands that do not take input parameters (e.g. `help`, `exit`), any input parameters provided will be ignored.
+  For example, `help /name Taylor Swift` is equivalent to `help` and will still open the help window.

 * See [examples of fields](#443-examples-of-fields) for more examples of valid and invalid fields.

 </div>